We've had makeover! Tether Airborne Index was previously known as COVIDCare

 Looking after our communities

-Provide a much-needed additional layer of COVID-19 protection for our young and unvaccinated.
+Provide a much-needed additional layer of airborne virus protection for our young and unvaccinated.

 “Schools are an important part of the infrastructure of communities, as they provide safe and supportive learning environments for students, employ teachers and other staff, and enable parents, guardians, and caregivers to work.”